 TNVR is an effective and humane way to control the feral cat population.
 TNVR works because it is a multi-tiered approach.
 TNVR humanely stops the reproductive cycle, adoptable kittens and cats are brought into the GSARC and not released back outside, feral colonies are actually managed, and most importantly, comprehensive community education is provided to change human behavior.

-The fact is these cats are out there.
+The fact is, these cats are out there.
 TNVR means they are not reproducing, are disease-free, are cared for and cause less trouble in the community.
 Our plan is to stabilize the population, so the colonies reduce in population through natural attrition.
-Together we can reach our goal to significantly decrease the feral cat population around New Jersey over the next five years with our Community Cats Campaign.
+Together we can reach our goal to significantly decrease the feral cat population around New Jersey over the next few years with our Community Cat Program.